naymspace/backpex/guides/get_started/installation.md

 The `sidebar_section_states` assign (provided by `Backpex.InitAssigns`) tracks which sections are expanded or collapsed, and persists user preferences across page loads.

+Empty sections are hidden by CSS before the first paint.
+Use `sidebar_item/1` for their leaf entries (including entries inside nested sections); it adds the `data-sidebar-item` marker that makes every non-empty ancestor visible.
+If you render a custom leaf instead, add `data-sidebar-item` to its root element.

 ### Configure a default route

 In case you want a default route for `/admin` we recommend creating a redirect controller such as the following: